jules2689/trudeau/trudeau/2020-04-19/post_news.md

 We know that he is a denturist. know that he owns multiple properties around Nova Scotia.
-Including several properties in Portapique. has a business in dartmouth, a denturist  So, we can tell you that, you know, he is -- we've been speaking over the phone with people in the community WHO tell US that he was fairly well known within Portapique. people are saying that he was well-liked.
+Including several properties in Portapique. has a business in dartmouth, a denturist  So, we can tell you that, you know, he is -- we've been speaking over the phone with people in the community who tell us that he was fairly well known within Portapique. people are saying that he was well-liked.
 So this is certainly an unfolding incident and we expect to get more from the RCMP this afternoon.